Identifying The Right Agency

 In a perfect world, we would all love it if it were possible to solve every problem your brand was hit with was one that you could perfectly handle on your own.
 Realistically though, you will face curve balls that will require help from an agency.

 Brands will often turn to agencies (like ours) to help them with a multitude of issues like securing deals, improve procedures, solving problems and adapt new methods.
 But often, the relationship with the brand and agency may sour and end before the reason the agency was brought is fully resolved.
+Recently, our CEO Stacy Jones met with an expert to talk about what brands need to know before you hire an agency.
 In this blog post, Hollywood Branded examines how to hire the best agency from the experience and expertise of North Side Metrics' Dave Rohrer.

 A Little Background On Dave